-Homeowners in Alabama pay an average of $1,624 for $250,000 in dwelling coverage per year for a standard insurance policy, which is higher than the national average of $1,312 per year.
-Alabama residents can expect to pay higher insurance premiums than the national average because homes in the state are susceptible to damage from strong hurricane winds, rain and flooding.
+Homeowners in Alabama pay an average of $1,624 for $250,000 in dwelling coverage per year for a standard insurance policy, which is higher than the national average cost of homeowners insurance, which is $1,312 per year.
+Alabama residents can expect to pay higher insurance premiums than the national average because homes in the state are generally more susceptible to damage from strong hurricane winds and storm damage.

 The rate you will pay depends on a number of factors related to your home, credit score and other personal details.
-See how Alabama’s average homeowners insurance rates compare with states in the same region:
+Location is a significant factor in determining your premium.
+Alabama residents pay around $250 more than Georgia residents and around $150 less than Mississippi residents for their home insurance, on average.

 Home insurance in Alabama

 Alabama residents know that tornadoes and storms are likely to impact their homes at some point in time.
-Flood insurance is generally recommended for Alabama policyholders, and is not standard on most homeowners insurance policies.
+Flood insurance is not standard on most homeowners insurance policies.
 If your home is built in an area that is deemed at high risk for flooding, you may be required to purchase flood insurance, especially if you have a federally-backed loan.
 It is also important to account for other common causes of loss in the state to ensure you have the best coverage.

 Common causes of loss in Alabama

-According to data from the Insurance Information Institute (III), there are well over 51,000 single-family homes in Alabama that are at risk of being damaged or destroyed by a category five hurricane.
+According to data from the Insurance Information Institute (Triple-I), Alabama ranks 16th nationally for the number of single-family homes that are at risk of being damaged or destroyed by a category five hurricane.
 That means that a major hurricane could damage or destroy a significant number of single-family homes in the state, but there other common causes of loss to be aware of:

 - Storms: Hurricanes and other storms are more likely to occur in Alabama due to its location along the Gulf coast.
 In 2021 so far, Alabama has experienced tropical storms Claudette and Danny.